 After the war, Brandeis was left holding a majority of the Almish mainland.
 This proved to be much more than their thinly-spread population could handle, as taking was much easier for them than managing it.
 Thus, the Brands were content to abandon most of their gains on the western front, and consolidate their power in the east—keeping the Calans and the gnolls in check by concentrating their strength on those international borders.

 Thus, western Alm returned largely to the control of peaceful beastkin tribes, today known simply as “The Grasslands”.
 A much lesser portion they gave to the human refugees who arrived from Parosea.
 This territory was called Novelis, though it was soon to splinter into the Three Kingdoms of Aurion, Tenebrae, and Kalyvas.

 Thanks to its surprise victory in the War of Empires, Brandeis is in a stable but antagonistic orbit with Beasthome and Calanshae.
 Indeed, its strongest military forces remain on its borders with these two countries, with the holding of Ironhilt deliberately designed as a shield against potential invasion.
-Its dealing with both old neighbours remains tense to this day, but fortunately the two nations hate each other even more than the Brands.
+Its dealings with both old neighbours remains tense to this day, but fortunately the two nations hate each other even more than the Brands.

 Beyond these two powers, Brandeis is powerful enough to have a laidback approach to Alm’s other nations.
-Their willingness to give away territory after the war instantly placed them on good terms with the Grasslands tribes, Ashar strongly appreciates the stability brought by their victory, and the human refugees owe the very existence of their nations to Brandeis’ generosity.
+Their willingness to give back territory after the war placed them on good terms with the Grasslands tribes, Ashar strongly appreciates the stability brought by their victory, and the human refugees owe the very existence of their nations to Brandeis’ generosity.
 Although their sheer power is a matter of international concern, they have thus far refrained from abusing it, meaning they are well-liked for now.